corliss5156/YORO/README.md

 # You Only Read Once

-#### TLDR: We built upon an existing transformer based pretrained model that produces segmented summaries (i.e. it performs text segmentation and summarisation at one shot).
+#### TLDR: We built upon an existing transformer based a pretrained model that produces segmented summaries (i.e. it performs text segmentation and summarisation at one shot).
 If you're not interested in the background or motivations behind our project, feel free to skip straight to the code.

 ### Background to this project
 This project started of with the intention of wanting to build an application which can help people improve their reading abilities.